Root Canal Therapy

 ||Fractures in the Tooth:We are aware of large fractures in our teeth, but sometimes patients experience miniscule fractures that they are not aware of.
 These tiny hairline fractures allow space for bacteria to enter.
 This can then lead to infection.

 ||Multiple Procedures on One Tooth:Patients express confusion how multiple procedures can induce an infection.
 There are a couple of possibilities with this cause for infection, first, though bacteria is attempted to be eliminated, sometimes bacteria can be missed.
 In addition, filling material can shrink with time, allowing space for bacteria to find its way into the tooth.

 Are Root Canals painful?

 The root canal procedure itself is not painful.
 Infection in the pulp of your tooth is.
-Before we begin treatment, David Lai DDS applies a local anesthetic to ensure that the patient does not experience any discomfort.
+Before we begin treatment, Dr. Wallis applies a local anesthetic to ensure that the patient does not experience any discomfort.
 We then open the tooth to expose the root canal.
-David Lai DDS cleans out the root, removing the pulp, nerves, and connective tissues, along with the infected material.
+Dr. Wallis cleans out the root, removing the pulp, nerves, and connective tissues, along with the infected material.
 The canal is cleansed, and then filled with a anti-bacterial rubber material which will both fill the space, while not allowing bacteria a space to come in.
 The tooth is closed with filling material, and then fitted for a dental crown.
 Your tooth’s strength has been compromised from our gaining entry to the root, so placing a crown is standard practice in most root canal treatments to provide additional strength.